Advanced Search

 ClassificationsPaintings

-Lotte Laserstein looks out with a subtle smile, a brush or porte-crayon raised thoughtfully to her lips, with a screen of trees behind her.
-A star pupil at Berlin’s art academy, she made something of a specialty of specialized in the subject of the New Woman, whether in portraits, scenes of urban leisure or sport, or as in her self-imaging, in a professional context at work.
-She exhibited extensively and ran a thriving studio, but the rise of National Socialism forced her life and career in a different direction.
-Though she was baptized and raised Christian, three of her grandparents were Jewish and she was targeted, her art deemed Degenerate.
-In 1937, an offer for an exhibition in Sweden gave her a destination to flee Germany and start a new chapter with her art.
-Subsequently, despite an active career, her work remained little known outside Sweden until very recently.
+Lotte Laserstein looks out with a subtle smile, a brush or porte-crayon raised to her lips.
+A star pupil at Berlin’s art academy, she specialized in the subject of the New Woman, the symbol for the modern, independent woman in society.
+She exhibited extensively and ran a thriving studio, but the rise of National Socialism and the Nazi Party forced her life and career in a different direction.
+Though she was baptized and raised Christian, three of her grandparents were Jewish and she was targeted, her art deemed Degenerate, a term used by the Nazi regime generally for modern, avant-garde art.

 Inscriptionslower left: Lotte Laserstein